 If you have concerns about the conduct of an AAT member, you may make a complaint to AAT’s Professional Standards team.

 If a complaint calls into question a member’s conduct, or if we identify a breach of AAT regulations or policies during the investigation, we may take disciplinary action against the member.
-In other cases, we may be able to act as conciliator between you and the AAT member if we consider this to be more appropriate.
+In other isolated minor cases, we may be able to help resolve the issue informally between you and the AAT member if we consider this to be more appropriate.

 Complainants' guide to the complaints process